wangyxxjtu/label_image_script/README.md

 Steps:
 * Download this project and install the requirements.
 * Select or input the beginning image Id in the top "Image ID" box.
-* Input the descriptions for two images in their corresponding caption areas.
+* Input the key words (split by newline character) for two images in their corresponding text areas.
 * Click 'Next Sample' to continue, and the result will be automatically saved in './caption_result/' dir.

 The "Category" and "Attribution" show some classification information and attributions, they are predicted by the [Place355 model](https://github.com/CSAILVision/places365) and are only for reference purpose, because they are not reliable.

-When you finished your work, pack the './caption_result/' to file 'start-index_end-index.zip', e.g. '10_100.zip', and upload it in [this site](http://holer.org:65530)
+When you finished your work, pack the './caption_result/' to file 'start-id_end-id.zip', e.g. '10_100.zip', and upload it in [this site](http://holer.org:65530)
 # Thank you very much!